harrison7/startup/README.md

 - **Your frontend calls third party service endpoints** - Endpoints for quote generator, which generates a random profound quote
 - **Your backend provides service endpoints** - Placeholder for login where user is saved on server, endpoints for saving leaderboard
 - **Your frontend calls your service endpoints** - Done through fetch function

+## Login deliverable
+For this deliverable I added backend endpoints that displays the scores of all users and saves the user's score to the leaderboard.

+- **Supports new user registration** - done
+- **Supports existing user authentication** - When logged in, leaderboard position is saved.
+- **Stores application data in MongoDB** - Stores username and leaderboard position.
+Still need to figure out how to store game save.
+- **Stores and retrieves credentials in MongoDB** - done
+- **Restricts functionality** - Cannot submit a new score to the leaderboard if not logged in, endpoint requires authentication